DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 c.
 MATLAB Data files (``.mat``)
 .mat files contain processing output.

-- Output for the VEP, FACE, and MMN tasks contain the 'allData' matrix, which is structured as Conditions x Electrodes x Timepoints.
+- Output for the VEP, FACE, and MMN tasks contain the ``allData`` matrix, which is structured as Conditions x Electrodes x Timepoints.

-- Output for the RS data contains the 'spectra_eo_db' matrix, which is structured as Electrodes x Frequency.
+- Output for the RS data contains the ``spectra_eo_db`` matrix, which is structured as Electrodes x Frequency.
 RS .mat output does not contain the time dimension.

 d.
 CSV data files (``.csv``)